 General:

-Reader (CR) shall read both proximity card and contactless smartcard and send signal to Controller for processing.
+Card Reader (CR) shall read proximity cards and send signal to Controller for processing.
 The CR shall be compatible with:

 125 KHz proximity, such as HID Corp 1000, capable of direct image printing (PVC overlay for direct image printing is acceptable).

-Contactless smartcard (ISO 14443 Standard, such as Mifare, and FIPS 201 compliant) capable of direct image printing (PVC overlay for direct image printing is acceptable).

-Reader shall be dual technology and be listed in the FIPS 201 Evaluation Program Approved Product list http://fips201ep.cio.gov/apl.php
+Reader shall be listed in the FIPS 201 Evaluation Program Approved Product list http://fips201ep.cio.gov/apl.php

 CR shall comply with the Standards for Facility Accessibility by the Physically Handicapped (USPS Handbook RE-4).